LispCookbook/cl-cookbook/clos.md

 ## Debugging: tracing method combination

-It is possible to [trace](http://www.xach.com/clhs?q=trace) the method combination, but this is implementation dependant.
+It is possible to [trace](http://www.xach.com/clhs?q=trace) the method combination, but this is implementation dependent.

 In SBCL, we can use `(trace foo :methods t)`.
 See [this post by an SBCL core developer](http://christophe.rhodes.io/notes/blog/posts/2018/sbcl_method_tracing/).